ElderGnomeChild/SeniorProject/README.md

 # SeniorProject
-My Senior Project for the Computer Science Program at Westminster College
+My senior project for the computer science program at Westminster College

 The project is a web app available at www.frozenwater.app